profmaad/libmaelcum/README.md

 ## Build

+If you cloned the git repository, first do

+	./autogen.sh

-Just use the autotools trinity:
+Now, just use the autotools trinity:

      ./configure && make && make install